 Moreover you need to make sure that none of the pages of the resume is left half or 1/4th blank because it is against the guidelines, so if you need to add any extra information on an additional page then make sure that you fill the whole page with meaningful content and if not then you can just adjust the margins of the page and manage to add the information on the present page.

 5. Personal Information:

-In the European and Asian countries you can add your personal information like Gender, Nationality, Marital status, Date of Birth, etc. But if you are sending your resume to US or UK then you need not to provide too much of the personal information because they assume that knowing the personal background of a person is totally meaningless, you can just provide the Gender, Nationality of which country you actually are and the native language.
+In the European and Asian countries, you can add your personal information like Gender, Nationality, Marital status, Date of Birth, etc. But if you are sending your resume to the US or UK then you need not provide too much of the personal information because they assume that knowing the personal background of a person is meaningless, you can just provide the Gender, Nationality of which country you are and the native language.

 6. Contact Details and Visa Status:

-Providing the contact details and the current Visa Status is must when you are applying for the overseas jobs.
-You need to make sure that you provide the company with the valid address, contact numbers and email address so that they can reach you if you are selected ahead for the interview.
+Providing contact details and the current Visa Status is a must when you are applying for overseas jobs.
+You need to make sure that you provide the company with the valid address, contact numbers, and email address so that they can reach you if you are selected ahead for the interview.

 7. Speak their language:

 Your resume should sound familiar to the company, for this, you need to do a bit of homework by going through the company’s website, web pages, blogs, updates, etc.

 When you know the tone of their language and you get the common keywords which the company has used in its websites and pages then you need to follow the same and make the resume in the language which is quite familiar to them, this will fetch your resume a bit more attention from the recruiters.